EeshGupta/Cookin-Quantum/README.md

 ## Usage

-Here we apply the Hadamard Gate to the first qubit and see how such operation affects the probability amplitudes of basis states.
+Here we apply the Hadamard Gate to the first qubit in 2 qubit Quantum Circuit and see how such operation affects the probability amplitudes of basis states.

 Run the QuantumCircuit file from cookin-quantum/circuit
 ```python